 - James Baskett, the lead actor of Song of the South, was given an "Honorary Oscar" at that year's Academy Award because at the time, an African American wasn't going to be nominated for a lead role.

 - Although James Stewart gave a solid performance in The Philadelphia Story, it's commonly accepted that the Best Actor Oscar he won was really for his career-defining work in Mr. Smith Goes To Washington the year before.

-- Within minutes of her 2012 Best Actress win, the general consensus was that Meryl Streep won for The Iron Lady as compensation for... oh, pretty much everything she's ever done since Sophie's Choice (her last Oscar win, nearly 30 years and 17 nominations ago.
-It's been said that Meryl is simply beyond awards, and she's usually excluded simply to give the rest of the gender a chance.)
+- Within minutes of her 2012 Best Actress win, the general consensus was that Meryl Streep won for The Iron Lady as compensation for... oh, pretty much everything she's ever done since Sophie's Choice (her last Oscar win, nearly 30 years and 17 nominations ago).
+It's been said that Meryl is simply beyond awards, and she's usually excluded simply to give the rest of the gender a chance.
 Unfortunately, the fact that she won over Viola Davis (who really should have won for Doubt four years earlier) means that many people are crying racism.
-(There were even accusations that Octavia Spencer's win for Best Supporting Actress was a deliberate step by the Academy to stave off cries of racism, though that may be taking the conspiracy theories a bit too far.)
+There were even accusations that Octavia Spencer's win for Best Supporting Actress was a deliberate step by the Academy to stave off such cries, though that may be taking the conspiracy theories a bit too far.

 - It didn't help matters when people looked at the two movies in question.
 When you look at The Iron Lady, the reviews frequently said that Meryl was the best part of an otherwise lukewarm film, whereas The Help was both a critical and commercial darling.

 - A not inconsiderable number of people thought that the late Heath Ledger's Best Supporting Actor win for The Dark Knight was an attempt to make up for not giving him Best Actor for Brokeback Mountain, when he was still alive.